SPARC-FAIR-Codeathon/2024-team-2/README.md

 - help identify which measurements  models, tools  avenues for research to fill in gaps in our knowledge and capabilities

 ## Our solution - sparc-assemble
-To address this problem and support the vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles with the following features:
+To address this problem and support our vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles.
+The following features are currently supported:
-- Extract and annotate existing tools and models from SPARC datasets
+- Extracting and annotating existing tools and models from SPARC datasets
-- Access existing tools and models from external repositories such as [WorkflowHub](https://workflowhub.eu) and Biomodels
+- Accessing existing tools and models from external repositories such as [WorkflowHub](https://workflowhub.eu) and Biomodels
-- Store information about the model and tools in a local knowledge graph defined by the standardised [EDAM ontology](http://edamontology.org) (which has been deveoped for bioscientific data analysis and data management)
+- Storing information about the model and tools in a local knowledge graph defined by the standardised [EDAM ontology](http://edamontology.org) (which has been deveoped for bioscientific data analysis and data management)
-- List all available models and tools
+- Listing all available models and tools
-- Perform queries to automatically assemble workflows:
+- Performing queries to automatically assemble workflows:
   - List all possible workflows (model and tool combinations) that would enable evaluation of a quantity of interest (ie an output of a model or tool)
   - Identify which SPARC datasets contain the required inputs to the workflow
   - Idenitfy which measurement, model, and tool inputs are missing
-- Provides a natural language inteface to
+- Provides a natural language inteface to support
 - Provides an easy-to-use python-based application programming interface (API) to provide the above functionality
-- Provides a series of tutorials
+- Provides a series of tutorials to demonstrate the functionality of sparc-assemble
 - Reuses existing SPARC resources and tools including XXX

 ## Designed to enable FAIRness